MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 8. Verify the changes have saved, and close the Booking Setup Record.

-9. In the agreement that you just created, click on the **New** button in the Booking Setups area.
+9. In the agreement that you just created, click on the **New Agreement Booking Setup** button in the Booking Setups area.

 10. Configure the Agreement Booking as follows: